rakuten-final/ai-backend-0/README.md

-# How to start falsk server
+# How to start flask server

 ```
 cd flask_server